Quantum reverse hypercontractivity: its tensorization and application to strong converses: Tensorization

 That is, $\cK_n$ is a (strongly) $\sigma^{\otimes n}$-reversible Lindblad generator which generates the quantum Markov semigroup $\big\{\Phi_t^{\otimes n}:\, t\geq 0\big\}$.
 Now we can ask how the (reverse) hypercontractivity inequalities associated to $\Phi_t$ are related to those for $\Phi_t^{\otimes n}$.
 Equivalently, what is the relation between the log-Sobolev constants $\alpha_p(\cL)$ to $\alpha_p(\cK_n)$?
 In the commutative (classical) case the answer is easy; $\alpha_p(\cK_n)$ equals $\alpha_p(\cL)$ for all $n$, and having a (reverse) hypercontractivity inequality for $\Phi_t$ immediately gives one for $\Phi_t^{\otimes n}$.
 This is because in the classical case operator norms are multiplicative, or because the entropy function satisfies a certain subadditivity property (see e.g.,~\cite{MOS12}).
 The aforementioned property that, in the classical case, $\alpha_p(\cK_n)$ is independent of $n$, is usually called the \emph{tensorization} property.

 Tensorization property of log-Sobolev constants of quantum Lindblad generators, unlike its classical counterpart, is highly non-trivial.
-Thus proving (reverse) hypercontractivity inequalities that are independent of $n$ is a hard problem in the non-commutative case.
+Thus proving (reverse) hypercontractivity inequalities that are independent of $n$ is a difficult problem in the non-commutative case.
 There are some attempts in this direction.
 Montanaro and Osborne in~\cite{MO10} proved such hypercontractivity inequalities for the qubit depolarizing channel (see also~\cite{KT13}).
-King~\cite{King14} generalized this result for all unital qubit Markov semigroups.
-Cubit \emph{et al.}~developed the theory of quantum reverse hypercontractivity inequalities in the unital case in~\cite{CMT15} and proved some tensorization-type results.
-Also, Cubit \emph{et al.}~\cite{TPK14} developed some techniques for proving bounds on log-Sobolev constants $\alpha_p(\cK_n)$ that are independent of $n$.
-Beigi and King~\cite{BK16} took the path of developing the theory of log-Sobolev inequalities not for the superoperator norm, but for the completely bounded norm.
+King~\cite{King14} generalized this result for all unital qubit QMS.
+Cubitt \emph{et al.}~developed the theory of quantum reverse hypercontractivity inequalities in the unital case in~\cite{CMT15} and proved some tensorization-type results.
+Also, Cubitt \emph{et al.}~\cite{TPK14} developed some techniques for proving bounds on log-Sobolev constants $\alpha_p(\cK_n)$ that are independent of $n$.
+Beigi and King~\cite{BK16} took the path of developing the theory of log-Sobolev inequalities not for the usual $q\to p$ norm, but for the completely bounded norm.
 The point is that completely bounded norms are automatically multiplicative~\cite{DJKR16}, so there is no problem of tensorization for the associated log-Sobolev constants.
+However, the existence of a complete version of the LSI constant was disproved in \cite{bardet2018hypercontractivity}.

 In this section we prove two tensorization-type results, one for $1$-log-Sobolev constants which will be used for reverse hypercontractivity inequalities, and the other for $2$-log-Sobolev constants which would be useful for hypercontractivity inequalities.